Do I look like a copywriter to you?

 So, today I stand 4ft 10in in socks.
 It's barely more than that in shoes, to be honest.
 And I have done since I was about 15.
-For ages I thought I was 4ft 11in, and discovering the truth was not fun either.
+Not that I knew that the whole time - I thought I was 4ft 11in for ages, and discovering the truth was not fun either.

-This height has some advantages: there's no VAT on clothes for children, and I can fit into anything for ages 10-11 perfectly.
+This height has some advantages: there's no VAT on clothes for children.
 I rarely need to take notice of 'mind your head' signs.
-Fitting into small gaps on packed trains is much easier – not that I like the commute, it must be said.
+Fitting into small gaps on packed trains is much easier – not that I enjoy being on a packed train either way.

 On the downside, it's a lot more difficult to be taken seriously when you're short.
 I've been kicked off a basketball team.
 I was almost escorted home by the police for playing truant from school... when I was 19 and trying to go shopping.

 Rightly or wrongly, people form lasting impressions from first appearances.
+I do it, you do it, we all do it.
 When they meet me for the first time and clock my height, they make assumptions.
-Mostly about my age, and then about my relative experience in writing.
+Mostly about my age, and then about my relative experience as a copywriter.